frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/system-settings.md

 ### 1.7 Brute Force Security

-* **Allow Consecutive Login Attempts**: Consecutive logins after which you'll be locked out of the account for a specific time period.
+* **Allow Consecutive Login Attempts**: Consecutive logins after which you'll be locked out of the account for a specific period.
 This helps if an intruder tries to log in to your account.
 * **Allow Login After Fail**: Seconds after which a login attempt will be allowed after consecutive unsuccessful attempts.

 ### 1.8 Two Factor Authentication